Per Vari Kerloc'h

-Per Vari Kerloc'h was welcomed at the Welsh National Eisteddfod in Cardiff (Kerdiz in Breton) in 2008.
+In 2008, Per Vari Kerloc'h was welcomed at the Welsh National Eisteddfod in Cardiff (Kerdiz in Breton).
 An article in English published in the newspaper "Connexion" explains that after 2 years as a disciple, it is possible to become an Ovate, Bard or Druid, as in Wales.
-This is different from Gorseth Kernow which has one order, Bards, and a Grand Bard who is elected for just one 3-year period.
-Goursez Breizh has members who are Christian, Jewish or atheist; on the principle that anyone living in Brittany is Breton.
-However there are hopes that a younger new leader, rooted in Breton language culture will refocus the Goursez on Breton cultural matters as was the original intent of the movement.
+This is different from Gorseth Kernow which has one order, bards, and a grand bard who is elected for just one 3-year period.

+oursez Breizh has members who follow different faiths, including Christians, Jews, and atheists, on the principle that anyone living in Brittany is Breton.
+However, there are hopes that a younger leader rooted in Breton language and culture will refocus the Goursez on Breton cultural matters, as was the original intent of the movement.